 With roots in a place and time like 1960s San Francisco, it's likely no surprise that social consciousness was a part of Peet's story from the start.
 Some of the same artisanal coffee growers who worked with Alfred Peet over 40 years ago are still part of the company to this day.
 One of those growing collectives is the Falla family in Guatemala.

 "The longevity of the relationship stems from the superior quality of their beans, and also because of the care they show for the environment, their workers and the surrounding community," Doug Welsh, VP of coffee and 'Roastmaster' for Peet’s, said of the Fallas.
-He recently paid a visit to their farm, which the company shared on Instagram:

 "As our relationship has evolved over the years, we wanted to do more than buy coffee from the Fallas," Welsh told TriplePundit.
 "We started donating to the school the farm sponsors as well as to the clinic the family hosts, which provides basic medical care at no cost to their workers and family members."

 The company's four decades of work with the Falla family helped inspire its social mission.
 Its latest effort, People and Planet, features curated coffees that highlight the brand’s heritage of working collaboratively with farming communities.
 The line includes nine coffees, such as Guatemala San Sebastián, a sharp and sweet blend that comes from the Fallas farm in Guatemala's Antigua Valley.